PoisotLab/ms_network_prediction/manuscript.md

 the structure of networks from the "bottom-up"--- by considering each pairwise combination of $S$ different species---we are left with $S^2$ interaction values to estimate.
-Instead, we can use our existing understanding of the mechanisms that structure ecological networks to widdle down the set of feasible adjacency matrices, thereby reducing the amount of information we must predict, and making the problem of predicting interactions less daunting.
+Instead, we can use our existing understanding of the mechanisms that structure ecological networks to whittle down the set of feasible adjacency matrices, thereby reducing the amount of information we must predict, and making the problem of predicting interactions less daunting.
 The processes that structure ecological networks do not only occur at the scale of